CECSpecialistI/CECSpecialistI/README.md

 ## Presentations and Publications
 ### National/International Presentations
+* MARC21 TO LRM/RDA/RDF mapping and conversion project: Crossing the first big river, with mountains ahead.
+Linked Data in the Real World, LD4 Conference on Linked Data, July 2025 (co-presenting with Laura Akerman)
 * Assessing Metadata for Diversity, Equity, Inclusion, and Accessibility in Cultural Heritage Institutions.
 ALA Annual Conference & Exhibition, June 26-30, 2025 (co-presenting with Rachel Wittmann, Kaylee Alexander, and Anna Neatrour)
 * Homosaurus Unleashed: A Panel on Transforming LGBTQ+ Subject Access in Libraries.
 ALA Annual Conference & Exhibition, June 26-30, 2025 (co-presenting with Sofia Slutskaya, Sal Hamerman, Dominique Dixon and Brinna Michael)
 * Conversion of MARC21 Bibliographic to LRM/RDA/RDF: Setting the Stage and Creating the Tools.
 Metadata Standards Matter: Building a Sustainable Future for Information, IFLA Symposium, Athens, Greece.
 March 2025 (co-presented with Sofia Zapounidou. co-authored with Ebe Kartus and Laura Akerman)